 Lincoln University has taken a leadership role for aquaculture in the state of Missouri.
 Among Missouri's universities, Lincoln University has the most aquaculture facilities; the best equipped and supported aquaculture research program; and the only academic program in aquaculture.
 Lincoln University's aim is to establish a research and development center addressing the statewide aquaculture opportunities and problems.

 Missouri entrepreneurs are seeking opportunities in the aquaculture area for the follow reasons:

 - Aquaculture is the fastest growing segment of the United States agricultural industry.
 Missouri is one of the leading aquaculture states in the Midwest.
 An increasing job market is developing in this area.

-- Wild fisheries are declining and becoming contaminated while demand for aquaculture products are increasing.
+- Wild fisheries are declining and becoming contaminated while demand for aquaculture products is increasing.
 Per capita consumption of seafood in the U.S. has risen to 16.3 lbs per person.

 - Seafood demand is met currently by importing aquaculture products from other countries.
 The seafood trade deficit is $8 billion.